- Law of more Life

 “I haven’t failed — I’ve just found 10,000 ways that won’t work.”– Thomas Edison

-Let go of beating yourself up and recognize the beauty and awe of you in your journey, always evolving, never done.
+So let go of beating yourself up and recognize the beauty and awe of you in your journey, always evolving, never done.
+Feed your soul by noticing where you are now, what you never before had been able to do.
+Feel the evolution, the territories you wouldn’t have been able to travel, a month, a year, a decade ago.

 How are you relating to you success and failures?